Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 ### Wiring

 Using the Temperature Daughterboard connector (TEMP_DB), connect the SDI (may be labelled as SDA), SDO and SCK (SCL) pins of the BME280 to MOSI, MISO and SCK respectively.
 Also connect CS (may be labelled CSB) to your chosen spi.cs pin, 3.3V power and ground.

+BME680/688/690 sensors use identical wiring to the BME280.

 | Duet Temp Daughterboard connector |||| BME280 |
 |---|---|